To reserve a camp space, the following applies

 Each camper must have a Parent/Guardian review and sign a REEF Liability Form and return it to REEF Headquarters by the start of camp.

-Each camper must have a Parent/Guardian review and sign Coral Reef Park Co., Inc. (Concessions company operating inside John Pennekamp State Park) activity waivers and liability forms to participate in camp activities.
+Each camper must have a Parent/Guardian review and sign Coral Reef Park Co., Inc. (Concessions company operating inside John Pennekamp State Park) activity waivers and liability forms and Island Dolphin Care liability forms to participate in camp activities.
 Forms must be returned to REEF Headquarters by the start of camp.

 Health and Safety